Labor Relations

 Section 16.14.
 Equity Survey.

-Starting in 2023 and each year of this agreement, the Union and the University shall jointly administer an equity survey for all Postdocs focused on Postdoc-specific concerns.
-Within 120 days following ratification, the University and the Union shall jointly agree upon baseline questions to be used through the life of the contract.
+During each year of this agreement, the Union and the University shall jointly administer an equity survey for all Postdocs focused on Postdoc-specific concerns.
+The University and the Union shall jointly agree upon baseline questions to be used through the life of the contract.
 Each year the survey shall be distributed through a low-cost platform (Google, Survey Monkey, etc.) to all Postdocs.
+The survey is subject to the University’s Policy on the Appropriate Collection and Use of Demographic Data for Job Applicants and University Personnel.
 In addition, any department or hiring unit may decide, on a volunteer basis, to jointly develop a supplemental department-specific survey, with additional questions to be distributed by a Department Chair or designee and a Postdoc in the Department designated by the Union.
 Responses from all surveys shall be available to the Union and the University.
 Once the surveys have closed, the Union and the University shall hold a Joint Labor Management meeting to discuss results and strategize further steps for promoting equity, inclusion, transparency and accountability.

 Section 17.1.